lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 directly caused by the respective request, can be reported to the client.

-As CMP implements a transaction ID, identifying transactions spanning over more than just a single request/response pair, the statelessness of HTTP is not blocking its usage as the transfer protocol for CMP messages.
+As CMP implements a transaction identification (transactionID), identifying transactions spanning over more than just a single request/response pair, the statelessness of HTTP is not blocking its usage as the transfer protocol for CMP messages.